andreabellavia/andreabellavia.github.io/README.md

 ## Teaching

-I am the primary instructor of the following courses:

 - Harvard T. H. Chan School of Public Health - EH550: Statistical Methods for Environmental Mixtures
 - [Summer School on Modern Methods in Biostatistics and Epidemiology - Mediation Analysis](http://www.biostatepi.org)